tomek-f/simple-load-script/README.md

 # simple-load-script

-> Very simple promise based script loader
+> Very simple promise based script loader and JSONP

 * tiny, only 531 bytes (minified and gzipped)
 * Promise based ([use polyfill if you need](http://caniuse.com/#feat=promises))